Hopf Monads on Biproducts: Negatives

 So $\mathsf{h}^{-1}_{A,B} = \mathsf{T}(\iota_1) \circ \pi_1 - \mathsf{T}(\iota_2) \circ \eta_{\mathsf{T}(B)} \circ \mathsf{T}(0) \circ \pi_1 + \mathsf{T}(\iota_2) \circ \eta_{\mathsf{T}(B)} \circ \pi_2$ as desired. \end{proof}

-Observe that for any monad $\mathsf{T}$ on a category with biproducts that also has negatives, the map $\mathsf{T}(\iota_1) - \mathsf{T}(\iota_2) \circ \eta_{\mathsf{T}(\mathsf{0})} \circ \mathsf{T}(0)$ can always be defined.
+Observe that for any monad $(\mathsf{T}, \mu, \eta)$ on a category with biproducts that also has negatives, one can always define the map $\mathsf{T}(\iota_1) - \mathsf{T}(\iota_2) \circ \eta_{\mathsf{T}(\mathsf{0})} \circ \mathsf{T}(0)$.
 However, while said map will satisfy \textbf{[FI.1]} and \textbf{[FI.2]}, it may not satisfy \textbf{[FI.3]}.
 So in this setting, checking if a monad is a Hopf monad, one needs only check that said map satisfies \textbf{[FI.3]}.
 It turns out that the equality in question can be simplified even further.
 Therefore, in the presence of negatives, checking that a monad is a Hopf monad amounts to showing that one equality holds.

 \begin{proposition} Let $(\mathsf{T}, \mu, \eta)$ be a monad on a category $\mathbb{X}$ with finite biproducts that also has negatives.
 Then $(\mathsf{T}, \mu, \eta)$ is a Hopf monad if and only if for all pairs of objects $A, B \in \mathbb{X}$ the following equality holds: